aprilnovak/nekRSDoc/source/theory.rst

-:math:`k`-:math:`\tau` model is then obtained as a simple transformation of the standard :math:`k` equation by the following relationship originally proposed by Wilcox :footcite:`kalitzin`,
+:math:`k`-:math:`\tau` model is then obtained as a simple transformation of the standard :math:`k` equation by the following relationship originally proposed by Wilcox [Wilcox]_,

 .. math::